-Podcasts that use true streaming technology to deliver the ad offer the ability to track activity in real-time or near real-time and one metric used to measure "client-confirmed ad delivery" is covered in this document.
+Podcasts that use streaming technology to deliver the ad offer the ability to track activity in real-time or near real-time and one metric used to measure "client-confirmed ad delivery" is covered in this document.
 However, the percentage of market share for applications that support true streaming is currently too small to account for any meaningful campaign measurement.
-Additional measurement guidance for true streaming audio is covered in the MRC Audio Measurement Guidelines currently in development as of the release of this document.
-Those guidelines do not cover Podcast measurement - mainly due to the limitations around client side measurement in the industry.
+Additional measurement guidance for true streaming audio is covered in the MRC Audio Measurement Guidelines currently in development.
+Those guidelines also cover client-initiated podcast measurement, which is not the focus of this document.